covcom/205CDE/03 Introduction to HTML5/README.md

     > There are other void elements besides `img`.
 One of the most widely used is `hr` for creating a horizontal rule and written as `<hr>`.
 Void elements are not to be confused with self-closing tags.
 For void elements it's **illegal** to write `<img></img>` or `<hr></hr>`, but for self-closing tags such as `<li>` or `<body>` you can safely ignore closing tags `</li>` or `</body>`.

-    > Click [here](https://www.w3.org/TR/html-markup/syntax.html) for a comprehensive list of void elements, [here](http://stackoverflow.com/questions/3558119/are-self-closing-tags-valid-in-html5) and [here](http://stackoverflow.com/questions/5641997/is-it-necessary-to-write-head-body-and-html-tags) for discussions on StackOverFlow.
+    > Click [here](https://www.w3.org/TR/html-markup/syntax.html) for a comprehensive list of void elements, [here](http://stackoverflow.com/questions/3558119/are-self-closing-tags-valid-in-html5) and [here](http://stackoverflow.com/questions/5641997/is-it-necessary-to-write-head-body-and-html-tags) for discussions on StackOverflow.
 [To close or not to close tags](http://blog.teamtreehouse.com/to-close-or-not-to-close-tags-in-html5), that is the question.

 2. For an image to be displayed, it requires additional information in the form of attribute/value pairs.
 The attribute/value pairs above, are given within the start tag in the form of `attribute="value"`.
 Multiple definitions are separated by space.
 Two of attribute/value pairs are mandatory for images: